• Skip to primary navigation

 JSON Schema

-It’s often necessary for applications to validate JSON objects, to ensure that required properties are present and that additional constraints (such as a price never being less than one dollar) are met.
+It’s often necessary for applications to validate JSON objects, to ensure that required properties are present and that additional validation constraints (such as a price never being less than one dollar) are met.
 These validations are typically performed in the context of JSON Schema.

-Syntactic vs Semantic Validation
+1. Syntactic vs Semantic Validation

-When we validate a JSON document without it’s Schema, we are validating only the syntax of the document.
+When we validate a JSON document without its Schema, we are validating only the syntax of the document.
 Syntactic validation guarantees only that the document is well-formed.

 The tools such as JSONLint, and the JSON parsers perform only Syntactic validations.